johanblomgren/cordova-plugin-indexappcontent/README.md

 Please note that the function does not consider possible time restrictions imposed by ``setIndexingInterval``.

 ### Set items
-``window.plugins.indexAppContent.setItems(items, success, error)`` expects at least one parameter, ``items``, which is an array of objects with the following structure:
+Call ``window.plugins.indexAppContent.setItems(aItems, success, error)`` to add or change items to the spotlight index.
+Function expects at least one parameter, ``aItems``, which is an array of objects with the following structure:
 ```
 {
     domain: 'com.my.domain',